 Every time we buy something online, a chain reaction is triggered.
 In an oversimplification, the order is received, the product is manufactured or pulled from a warehouse.
 It is then packaged and shipped off to our doorstep.
 Each of these steps is repeated for every single online order we make, and each grows our carbon footprint.

 With online shopping, each online order requires its own entire process to get to your door.
 Almost as if each order you place is an individual running shopping errands for the day.
-This means that online shopping can add up to a serious environmental impact when we consider how easy, and common, it is to place multiple orders in one day (we’re looking at you, Amazon Prime).
+This means that online shopping can add up to a serious environmental impact when we consider how easy and common it is to place multiple orders in one day (we’re looking at you, Amazon Prime).

 Why This Is Important

 Online shopping and e-commerce are only growing, and so is their carbon footprint.
 However, we shouldn’t have to turn our backs to this new way of consumption out of fear of environmental consequences.
-What’s important moving forward is to make sure our online shopping habits are having a positive impact on the world and lessening their contribution to climate change and rising temperatures.
+What’s important moving forward is to make sure our online shopping habits are sustainable and have a positive impact on the world, lessening their contribution to climate change and rising temperatures.

 EcoCart is an easy solution to this new challenge.
 EcoCart is an app for Shopify stores that helps shoppers and merchants reduce their e-commerce carbon footprint and lower the environmental impact of their online shopping .
 Customers are given the opportunity to offset the carbon emissions that arise from their online order when they check out.